KiaBoluki/IranIntl-TimeCorrection/README.md

    - In the dropdown menu, select **Download ZIP**.
    - Save the ZIP file to your computer.

+## Download the Latest Release

+You can download the latest version from the [Releases page](https://github.com/KiaBoluki/IranIntl-TimeCorrection/releases/).

 2. **Extract the ZIP File:**

    - Locate the downloaded ZIP file on your computer.